 The waveform data can be transferred into/from the device via the USB interface.
 To establish communication with a host computer, you need to install the port driver for USB (see section "Driver Installation").
 When the installation is finished, copy the software from the directory "Program" of the enclosed software package to a suitable directory of your computer.
-Locate the program WaveLoader.exe and the port settings file COM.ini.
+Locate the program WaveManager.exe and the port settings file COM.ini.
 Edit the file COM.ini as described in the section "Functionality of the Software Interface" to set the virtual port number.
-Open a command prompt window and launch the program WaveLoader.exe; it should start without any error message.
-In case of any problem, display the port settings by pressing the key 'i' and check whether the port number matches the system settings (see section "Driver Installation").
-The remaining parameters should be as follows:
+Launch the program WaveManager.exe; it should start without any error message.
+If the communication port cannot be opened, check the port settings in the file COM.ini.
+The port number must match the system settings (see section "Driver Installation") and the remaining parameters should be as follows: